FREE SHIPPING ON ORDERS OVER $40 in the Continental USA

 When it comes to hair, the key is to start small.
 For fine or thin hair, apply just one drop of a product like Keratherapy’s Argan Oil to your ends when your hair is damp or dry.
 This will help seal split ends and add shine without weighing your hair down.
 If you have thick, coarse, or curly hair, you can be a bit more generous.
 Work two to three drops through your mid-lengths and ends to tame frizz and add softness.
 Regular use helps condition your hair, making it stronger and less prone to breakage, which is essential for retaining length.

-More Ways to Use Argan Oil
+Creative Ways to Use Argan Oil

 The uses for argan oil don’t stop with your hair and face.
 It’s a true multitasker.
 Rub a small amount into your cuticles to soften them and promote healthy nail growth.
 You can also dab it onto your lips as a natural, hydrating balm.
 A single drop patted gently under your eyes can help moisturize the delicate skin there.
 For a truly luxurious experience, add a few drops to your bathwater for silky-soft skin all over.
 Having one high-quality oil on your shelf can simplify your routine by replacing several different products.

-Mixing It with Your Favorite Products
+A Simple Trick: Mix It with Your Favorite Products

 One of the best things about argan oil is how well it plays with other products.
 Add a drop to your foundation for a dewier finish and a bit of extra moisture.
 You can also mix it into your daily body lotion or hand cream.
 For your hair, try adding a pump of argan oil to your favorite hair creams or leave-ins, like our Daily Smoothing Cream and Moisture Leave-In Conditioner, to give it an extra conditioning kick.
 This simple step can enhance the frizz-fighting and shine-producing effects of your go-to stylers while also offering some protection from heat damage.

-Real Results: What People Experience with Argan Oil
+What Real People Say About Argan Oil

 It’s one thing to read about the science of an ingredient, but it’s another to hear about the real, tangible changes people see.
 Argan oil consistently gets praise for its transformative effects, turning dry, dull hair into something soft and radiant.
 From intense hydration that you can feel to a visible reduction in frizz and breakage, the feedback is overwhelmingly positive.
 People often share stories about how it has become a non-negotiable step in their routine.
 Here are some of the most common experiences people have when they add argan oil to their hair care.

-Feedback on Hydration and Moisture
+The Verdict on Hydration and Moisture

 One of the first things people notice is a major difference in hydration.
 If you’re dealing with hair that feels brittle, argan oil provides a deep, lasting dose of moisture.
 In fact, some studies have shown it can clinically improve hydration and elasticity.
 This isn't just a surface-level fix; the oil’s fatty acids penetrate the hair shaft to restore softness and flexibility from the inside out.
 The result is hair that feels supple and looks genuinely healthy, not just coated in product.
 It’s the kind of moisture that makes your hair easier to manage day after day.

-Stories of Healthier, Shinier Hair
+Real Stories of Healthier, Shinier Argan Oil Hair

 Beyond just feeling softer, many people report that their hair becomes visibly stronger and shinier.
 Argan oil conditions and smooths the hair cuticle, which reduces friction and damage from everyday styling.
 This is key to preventing breakage and helps with what’s known as length retention—letting your hair grow longer because it’s not snapping off.
 When combined with other strengthening ingredients like keratin, it creates a powerful duo that fights frizz, mends split ends, and leaves behind an incredible, reflective shine that gets noticed.

-Thoughts on Packaging and Sourcing
+What Users Think About Packaging and Sourcing

 Where your argan oil comes from truly matters, and it’s something people are paying more attention to.
 Authentic, high-quality argan oil is sourced from the kernels of argan trees, which grow in a specific region of Morocco.
 Many users appreciate brands that are transparent about their sustainable production methods, ensuring the oil is ethically harvested.
 Knowing that an ingredient is pure and responsibly sourced adds a layer of trust.
 It also ensures you’re getting the most potent version of the oil, free from unnecessary fillers, so you can experience its full benefits.